-HHPA investigated a variety of different possibilities for the project including a high rise addition and a retail complex on the site of the West Garden.
-All parties finally settled on a solution that would locate a partly underground addition on the library’s east side, displacing the East Lawn and the two story wing that had held the childrens’ and art and music departments.
-At first the architects proposed a concept emphasizing contrast between old and new, but pressure from various constituencies forced a reconsideration.
+HHPA investigated a variety of different possibilities for the project including a high-rise addition and a retail complex on the site of the West Garden.
+All parties finally settled on a solution that would locate a partly underground addition on the library’s east side, displacing the East Lawn and the two-story wing that had held the Children's and Art departments.
+At first, the architects proposed a concept emphasizing contrast between old and new, but pressure from various constituencies forced a reconsideration.
 From that point on, producing a design that harmonized the new wing with the old building became architect Norman Pfeiffer’s top priority.

 Materials, color and deployment of detail all worked to harmonize the new wing with the original library.
 Buff stucco-like surfaces alternate with green glazed terra cotta echoing the stuccoed concrete walls of the old building and its green metal window frames and greenish bronze exterior doors.

 Detailing of elevations also follows the original’s lead.
 The new wing’s cornice is lined up with the old library’s main parapet.
 A four-story window dominating the new east facade is framed with piers in imitation of the west entrance.
 Shallow u-shaped chamfered detailing reproduces shapes that frame the wall above the 5th Street entrance.